Are You Or Your Dog Lonely?

 A shared love of dogs is so critical for some singles that the number of online dating communities designed exclusively for dog lovers or pet owners is growing.
 Sites such as DateMyPet.com often offer tips about both pets and dating.
-Sites such as Leashes and Lovers provide an online community for dog owners to create homepages for themselves and/or their pooches and to connect for doggie playdates, human dates and more.
+Sites such as Leashes and Lovers provide an online community for dog owners to create homepages for themselves and/or their dogs to connect for doggie playdates, human dates, and more.

 A variety of pet-themed dating Websites and social networks have launched in the last few years on the premise that pet owners share a special something that they seek in a spouse, or even in a good friend.
-The pet focus of these Websites helps to avoid a common experience in which you meet a special someone, only to discover that person is allergic to,or just doesn’t like, dogs.
+The pet focus of these Websites helps to avoid a common experience in which you meet a special someone, only to discover that person is allergic to or doesn’t like dogs.

-Joining a Web site that features profiles of a person with his or her dog helps screen out the dog averse and assists those looking to use a common interest to date or just meet other dog aficionados.
+Joining a Web site that features profiles of a person with their dog helps screen out the dog averse and assist those looking to use a common interest to date or meet other dog lovers.

-But as with meeting any strangers, it’s important to be cautious.
+But as with meeting any strangers, it’s essential to be cautious.
 Experts advise that you guard personal information and go to a public place for initial get-togethers.

 The Dog Lover’s Online Dating Profile

 However, explains Glen, “I don’t necessarily need someone as crazy about dogs as I am.”
-What she’s looking for is someone who will accept that her dogs play a central role in her everyday life.
+She’s looking for someone who will accept that her dogs play a central role in her everyday life.
 Although her potential mate needn’t be dog-obsessed, not liking dogs is indeed a deal-breaker, says Glen.